George Cumming (golfer): Golf career

 He moved to Dumfies and Galloway at age 16 and eventually became head professional.
 In 1900, he moved to Toronto and made the acquaintance of Stewart Gordon, the Honorary Secretary of Toronto Golf Club.
 Cumming was hired at age 21 as professional at the Toronto Golf Club and remained there for 50 years.

 As a player, Cumming won the Canadian Open in 1905 (score 148) and was runner-up four times.
 He was ninth at the U.S. Open at Myopia Hunt Club in 1905 and the next week won a 36-hole event at The Country Club, near Boston.
 He had great success in four-ball matches with George Lyon.
-In 1913 he partnered with Percy Barrett in a well-publicized match versus Harry Vardon and Ted Ray.
+In 1913, he partnered with Percy Barrett in a well-publicized match versus Harry Vardon and Ted Ray.
 He was described as a shorter hitter with a pleasant-looking swing.
 He had strong hands and was a solid performer in all aspects of the game.

 Golf course architecture

-Cumming expanded the Mississauga Golf & Country Club – originally designed by Percy Barrett – to 18 holes in 1909.
+Cumming expanded the Mississaugua Golf & Country Club – originally designed by Percy Barrett – to 18 holes in 1909.
 The course started as 9 holes.
 In 1919 Donald Ross made several revisions.
 Cumming is also responsible for the first 9 holes at the Idylwylde Golf and Country Club in Sudbury, Ontario, as well as Scarboro Golf and Country Club and Sarnia Golf and Curling Club.
 He partnered with Melville Millar and designed the front nine of Port Colborne Golf Course in 1929.